-West Union is the county seat of Fayette County, and thus has a larger amount of large houses that you would expect in such a town.
+West Union is the county seat of Fayette County, and thus has a abundance of stately houses due to the various professionals attracted by the government in town.

 Many are well-preserved or restored, including this rare shingle-style house below.